sparkflows/sparkflows-docs/docs/installation/python-install.rst

 Python Installation
 ++++++++++++++++++++++++++++++++

-Python is only needed is you need to use Python and the PySpark engine in Fire Insights.
+Python is only needed if you need to use Python and the PySpark engine in Fire Insights.
 Python modules in Fire Insights use Python 3.X.

 Install Python 3
 ----------------